I'm planning on sending the note below tomorrow to Doyle, etc. Please

 listed above reach a basic agreement on the scenario and begin

 considering the technical issues.
-Some of the boxes above have still
+Some of the boxes above have

 question marks next to them, as described below.